j4321/juliette.monsel/source/Bicycles.rst

 .. rubric:: Bike kitchens

-One thing I like about (old) bikes is that they are simple / low tech enough so that it is possible repair them oneself.
+One thing I like about (old) bikes is that they are simple enough so that it is possible repair them oneself.
 I find it really satisfying to be able to diagnose and fix myself most issues I have with my bikes.
 A great place to learn bicycle mechanics is a *Bike Kitchen*, that is a Do-It-Yourself bicyle workshop where one has access to tools, second-hand spare parts and help from volunteers.
 Bike kitchens come with a large variety of structures and operating models (exclusively volunteer-run or with few employees, membership mandatory or not to access the workshop, ... )